isaacnmm/pestpolicy-hugo2XX/content/posts/best-puppy-shampoo-for-fleas/index.md

 **Richards-Organics Tick & Flea Shampoo** stands out for its natural formulation.
 Made with pyrethrins from chrysanthemum flowers, this shampoo effectively repels and kills fleas and ticks while being gentle on your puppys skin.

 Its enriched with soothing aloe and vitamin E, which help to relieve itching and moisturize the skin.
-The absence of synthetic fragrances and [harsh chemicals](https://www.vetmed. wsu. edu/outreach/Pet-Health-Topics/categories/procedures/dogs/bathing-your-dog) makes it a good choice for puppies with sensitive skin, although it may not be as effective for severe infestations.
+The absence of synthetic fragrances and [harsh chemicals](https://www.vetmed.wsu.edu/outreach/Pet-Health-Topics/categories/procedures/dogs/bathing-your-dog)makes it a good choice for puppies with sensitive skin, although it may not be as effective for severe infestations.

 Bathing your dog is crucial for hygiene, removing germs, ticks, and maintaining the skins pH balance.
 Avoid shampoos with intense fragrances or harsh chemicals, as these can irritate sensitive skin.
 If your puppy needs a medicated shampoo, consult your vet. **Pros: ** - Uses natural pyrethrins, reducing the risk of irritation. - Contains aloe and vitamin E for soothing and moisturizing. - Free from synthetic fragrances and harsh chemicals.